GoogleChrome/developer.chrome.com/site/en/blog/media-updates-in-chrome-75/index.md

 {% Aside %}
-To get feedback from web developers, this feature is available as an [Origin Trial] in Chrome 75.
+To get feedback from web developers, this feature is available as an [origin trial] in Chrome 75.
 You will need to [request a token], so that the feature is automatically enabled for your origin for a limited period of time.
 {% endAside %}